Rosemary Mashed Potatoes

 Variations for Rosemary Mashed Potatoes

 • Fold in caramelized onions for a sweet and savory profile.
+I think the onions add such a savory flavor.

 • Use dairy-free sour cream or dairy-free heavy whip and non-dairy butter for a rich, dairy-free alternative.